-- Promoting a product and recommending it to their peers.
+- Promoting a product and recommending it to their peers, and increasing NPS scores

 - Driving engagement by coming together online to share best practices, content, success stories, and discussions.